 - Vancouver Maritime Museum – where you’ll learn about the North Pacific and Arctic’s maritime history.

-- VanDusen Garden – a beautiful garden, especially from late spring to mid-fall and in December with its Christmas lights at night.
+- VanDusen Garden – a beautiful garden, especially from late spring to late fall, and in December with its Christmas lights at night.
+The place is also famous for its light displays at Halloween, and for its numerous other events throughout the year.

 Looking for a place to eat or drink while somewhere within the city?
 Then check out our recommendations at Vancouver’s Best Bars & Restaurants.
 Or, if you are somewhere else in Metro Vancouver or the Lower Mainland and feeling hungry or thirsty, then find a list of top places at Metro Vancouver’s Best Bars and Restaurants (which includes best restaurants within the city).